 What do you get when you mix the growing popularity of vegan food with brilliant marketing and a great product?
 A line of people, several blocks deep, outside your business on opening day.
-This is the “problem” that Atlanta’s newest vegan eatery, Slutty Vegan had when they opened on January 14th.
+This is the “problem” that Atlanta’s newest vegan eatery, Slutty Vegan had when it opened on January 14th.

 We reached out to owner Pinky Cole to find out more about her and her business.